What TSA Allows and Restricts: A-Z Travel Security Guide

 Flying home with the ashes of a loved one is never a happy moment.
 TSA does have some guidelines for crematory remains and urns, which we will cover here.

 On the tsa.gov site, there are some suggestions for flying with crematory remains.
 TSA recommends you place the ashes of your loved one in a temporary container that is lightweight wood or plastic.
-You may choose a more permanent urn, but it must also be plastic or wood.
+You may choose a permanent urn, but TSA suggests using a lightweight container that can be screened clearly, which is often materials like wood or plastic.

-TSA offers will not open your urn out of respect for you and your loved one, which is why wood or plastic is the best choice.
+TSA generally does not open urns out of respect for you and your loved one, which is why wood or plastic is the best choice.
+But the container must allow the contents to be screened.
 Some urns will produce an opaque image when scanned.
 If the security personnel can not get a clear view of the contents, they may not allow you to bring the urn on the plane.

 We use locks to keep people out of our stuff.
 When it comes to travel, locks protect your suitcase belongings.
-There are such things known as everything TSA Approved luggage locks.
-But why would you need a lock that meets TSA approval?
+There are such things as TSA accessible luggage locks.
+But why would you need a lock that meets TSA accessibility?

-TSA personnel have a master key to all TSA approved locks, which means they can unlock your luggage without breaking the lock.
-But if you have a lock on your luggage that is not TSA approved and security needs to look inside your suitcase, they will cut the lock off.
-Then how will you protect your belongings?
+TSA personnel have a master key to all these types of locks, which means they can unlock your luggage without breaking the lock.
+But if your bag needs to be opened during screening and the lock can’t be opened by security, the lock may be cut off, leaving the luggage unprotected.

-You can see if a lock is everything TSA approved by the “travel sentry” symbol on the lock.
+You can see if a lock is TSA accessible by the “travel sentry” symbol on the lock.
 It looks just like the one in this image, and as long as you see this symbol, you will have good locks.

-Now that’s a tricky question because guns generally are not everything TSA approved, but you can fly with a gun if you meet specific requirements.
-With this said, gun cases and ammo cases are everything TSA approved.
+Now that’s a tricky question because guns generally are not suitable, but you can fly with a gun if you meet specific requirements.
+With this said, gun cases and ammo cases are commonly traveled with.

 The requirements are as follows for guns and rifles: